Braviacull/TennisTrackGui/README.md

 4) * Update NVIDIA drivers (preferably studio version).
 5) * Install compatible CUDA Toolkit and PyTorch (check the PyTorch website).
 6) * Run python tests/cudaTest.py (if it returns True, then everything went well and the GPU will be used for calculations).
-7) pip install PySide6
-8) pip install opencv-python
-9) pip install -r text_files/requirements.txt
+7) pip install -r text_files/requirements.txt
-10) install vlc media player (make sure is the 64 bit version)
+8) install vlc media player (make sure is the 64 bit version)

 # SIDE NOTES
 1) App Icon made by Ina Mella from www.flaticon.com